The Wheel of the Year

 Additional resources for cyclical living and following the rhythms of nature

 If you’d like to explore additional resources to support you to connect with the cycles and seasons of nature, beyond the wheel of the year, check out the links below.
 If you’d like to bring more ritual and ceremony into your life around living seasonally, I hold seasonal circles and ceremonies and I’m available for 121 work.
 You can get in touch here.
-You might also want to check out my regular sound baths and guided meditations in Birmingham, where we explore seasonal themes.You can find details, along with information about my other services which include counselling, here.
+You might also want to check out my regular sound baths and guided meditations in Birmingham, where we explore seasonal themes.You can find details, along with information about my other services which include counselling and nature therapy here.

 Working with the moon as an archetype